swhid/specification/Chapters/5_Core_identifiers.md

 characters) SHA1 computed on the content and relevant metadata of the object itself, as follows.

-*TODO* For each one: Description, Metadata, Intent, Examples

 ## 5.1 Contents

 A *content* is an uninterpreted byte sequence, typically, the content of a file.